maxofn/ESA_GAS/README.md

 ### Purpose of Nowcasting

-Due to the delay in the publication of official numbers, the program aims to benchmark different methodologies and the use of external data sources to provide timely estimates for the monthly gas data.
+Due to the delay in the publication of official numbers, the aim is to benchmark different methodologies and the use of external data sources to provide timely estimates for the monthly gas data.
 An effective nowcasting method enables authorities to estimate monthly inland gas consumption (say for December 2024) already by the end of